 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is:

-Contact Person:
+Contact Person: Mrs. Akweta Clemmer

-Phone Number:
+Phone Number: 817-496-3003

 Section 504 Referrals:

 Each school district or charter school must have standards and procedures in place for the evaluation and placement of students in the district’s or charter school’s Section 504 program.
 Districts and charter schools must also implement a system of procedural safeguards that includes notice, an opportunity for a parent or guardian to examine relevant records, an impartial hearing with an opportunity for participation by the parent or guardian and representation by counsel, and a review procedure.